firstdraft/rspec-enriched_json/README.md

 ### Passing Test Value Capture
 The formatter also captures expected/actual values for passing tests, useful for:
-- Test analytics and insights
+- Test analytics and insights.
-- Understanding test coverage patterns
+- Understanding test coverage patterns.
-- Debugging flaky tests
+- Debugging flaky tests.

 ### Negation Detection
 Tests using `not_to` or `to_not` include a `negated: true` flag in the details.

 ### Serialization
 Values are serialized using [Oj](https://github.com/ohler55/oj) in object mode, providing:
-- Circular reference handling
+- Circular reference handling.
-- Proper Ruby object serialization
+- Proper Ruby object serialization.
-- Excellent performance
+- Excellent performance.
-- Special handling for Regexp objects (serialized as inspect strings)
+- Special handling for Regexp objects (serialized as inspect strings).

 ## Contributing